 This can be as simple as printing the words ‘suitable for vegans’ on the product packaging, or adopting a clear symbol to show that the item contains no animal-derived ingredients.
-We are calling for this change to be adopted within the next 12 months, to give companies enough time to review packaging and make the necessary alterations.

-How can you help?
+What can you do?

 - Sign up to our email list for updates about this and our other campaigns.